-Soil compaction occurs when the soil is dense and closely packed together with minimal poor space.
-Healthy soil should be half soil—sand, silt, minerals, clay, organic matter—and half poor space.
+Soil compaction occurs when the soil is dense and closely packed together with minimal pore space.
+Healthy soil should be half soil—sand, silt, minerals, clay, organic matter—and half pore space.

 There are several issues with trying to grow plants in compacted soil: